Hey Kids (Start Here)

 Okay, that’s a lie, he feels slightly better.

-Hermann is giving him a look that definitely says something along the lines of calm down, you’re fine, everyone in this room is a human and knows it.
-Let us not forget that our collective IQ divided into even quartiles would be enough to distribute to four average humans.
+Hermann’s look definitely says something along the lines of Calm down, you’re fine, everyone in this room is a human and knows it.
+Let’s not forget our collective IQ divided into even quartiles would be enough to distribute to four average humans.

 Better.
 He feels better.